Jeff Adrien: 2009–10 season

-Adrien was not selected in the 2009 NBA draft, but later signed with Spanish league's Leite Río Breogán in Lugo, Galicia.
+Adrien was not selected in the 2009 NBA draft but later signed with Spanish league's Leite Río Breogán in Lugo, Galicia.
+He averaged 12.5 points and 7.5 rebounds per game.

 In 2009, Adrien accepted an invite to play on a team in the Orlando Pro Summer League.
 The team was run jointly by both the New Jersey Nets and the Philadelphia 76ers.
 He also played for the Memphis Grizzlies in the Vegas Summer League.
 On the Grizzlies team, playing alongside fellow Connecticut alumni Marcus Williams, Rudy Gay and Hasheem Thabeet, he led the team in rebounding.

 2010–11 season

 Adrien played for the Orlando Magic in the Orlando Pro Summer League in 2010.

 On August 24, 2010, Adrien was invited to the Golden State Warriors training camp.
-On October 10, 2010, Adrien scored 11 points and grabbed 15 rebounds in 22 minutes in a preseason game against the Sacramento Kings He made the Warriors' final roster, but was waived in December 2010 to make room for Acie Law.
+On October 10, 2010, he scored 11 points and grabbed 15 rebounds in 22 minutes in a preseason game against the Sacramento Kings.
+He made the Warriors' final roster, but was waived in December 2010 to make room for Acie Law.

-On December 17, 2010, Adrien signed with the Erie BayHawks.
+On December 17, 2010, Adrien signed with the Erie BayHawks of the NBA D-League.
 He was traded to the Rio Grande Valley Vipers two weeks later for Garrett Temple.

 On February 24, 2011, Adrien re-signed with the Golden State Warriors following a trade that allowed roster space for him.

-On June 30, 2011, Adrien was waived by the Golden State Warriors.
+On June 30, 2011, he was waived.

 2011–12 season

-In July 2011 he signed a one-year contract with Benetton Treviso in Italy with an out clause to return to the NBA when the 2011 NBA lockout ended.
+In July 2011, Adrien signed a one-year contract with Benetton Treviso in Italy with an out clause to return to the NBA when the 2011 NBA lockout ended.

 On December 21, 2011, Adrien signed with the Houston Rockets, where he was reunited with his former University of Connecticut teammate Hasheem Thabeet.
 He was waived on February 8, 2012.

 2012–13 season

 In October 2012, Adrien was acquired by the Rio Grande Valley Vipers.

 On December 9, 2012, he was called up to play with the Charlotte Bobcats, where he was again reunited with a former University of Connecticut teammate in Kemba Walker.
-On January 8, 2013 the Bobcats guaranteed Adrien's contract for the remainder of the season.
+On January 8, 2013, the Bobcats guaranteed Adrien's contract for the remainder of the season.